Jurfest/GridSwiftUI/README.md

 # GridSwiftUI
-An example of an application with a page in the grid style, created with SwiftUI | my result of the SwiftUI Declarative Interface for any Apple Device second project course on Udemy
+An example of an application with a page in the grid style, created with SwiftUI | My result of the second project of the course SwiftUI Declarative Interface for any Apple Device, on Udemy.